awsdocs/amazon-aurora-user-guide/doc_source/aurora-replicas-adding.md

 ## RDS API<a name="aurora-replicas-adding.API"></a>

-To create an Aurora Replica in your DB cluster, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) action\.
+To create an Aurora Replica in your DB cluster, call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.
 Include the name of the DB cluster as the `DBClusterIdentifier` parameter\.
 You can optionally specify an Availability Zone for the Aurora Replica using the `AvailabilityZone` parameter\.